 What Constitutes a Collagen Peptide?

-Because of the small size of collagen peptides, they are typically absorbed very quickly into the body.
-Collagen peptides are typically characterized by a high level of specific amino acids such as glycine, hydroxyproline, proline and alanine.
+Because of the small size of collagen peptides, they typically absorb very quickly into the body.
+Ahigh level of specific amino acids such as glycine, hydroxyproline, proline and alanine characterize collagen peptides.
 But what do these amino acids do that’s so great for collagen production?

 Glycine is an amino acid that has a single hydrogen atom as its side chain.
-It is considered the simplest amino acid and is one of the proteinogenic amino acids.
-A proteinogenic amino acids are amino acids that get integrated biosynthetically into proteins during the process of translation.
+It is the simplest amino acid and is one of the proteinogenic amino acids.
+Proteinogenic amino acids are amino acids that integrate biosynthetically into proteins during the process of translation.
 It is the integral part of the formation of alpha helices making it the most abundant amino acid in collagen triple-helices.

-When it comes to hydroxyproline, it is considered a major component of collagen.
-Its role is to stabilize the collagen triple helix as well as be used as an indicator of how much collagen is in your system.
+When it comes to hydroxyproline, it is a major component of collagen.
+Its role is to stabilize the collagen triple helix as well as an indicator of how much collagen is in your system.

 Proline, like glycine, is a proteinogenic amino acid.
 Its main purpose is in the use of biosynthesis of proteins.
 Biosynthesis is basically the balancing act of lost cellular proteins and new ones.

 Alanine is another amino acid that helps in the process of creating proteins.
-Typically, it is used to break down tryptophan and Vitamin B6.
+Typically, it breaks down tryptophan and Vitamin B6.
 On its own it is a source of energy for muscles and the nervous system all while strengthening the immune system.

 What Forms of Collagen Peptides Work?

 There are three different forms of collagen peptides out on the market currently.
 They consist of serums, creams, and powders.
 So, how do you know which one is the right choice?